 Topical, forward looking, and of general interest to the readership.
 Length is flexible (6-20 or more pages).
 A good review critically evaluates existing work of multiple groups in a field or across disciplines, provides a logical organization, and makes the material more easily available to those not expert in the area through clear text and figures.
 Reviews should lay out the challenges and opportunities that lie ahead.
-Reviews should contain an abstract and appropriate references.
+Reviews should contain an abstract, appropriate references, and a graphical Table of Contents entry.
 The use of graphics to illustrate key concepts is strongly encouraged.
-Reviews include a graphical Table of Contents entry.
-Reviews also include ~8-10 keywords and a vocabulary section in which 5-7 terms extracted from the text are defined in one or two sentences.
-Reviews are generally submitted by invitation only.
-Review suggestions may be directed to the Editor.
-Reviews should not contain claims of novelty, as all manuscripts submitted to ACS Nano are expected to contain novel components.